-When there is a need to refer to a person’s race or ethnicity, best practice is to refer to specific ethnic groups separately.
+When there is a need to refer to a person’s race or ethnicity, refer to specific ethnic groups separately.

 Pakistani and Chinese

 Note the use of initial capitals for ethnic group names and remember that White British is itself an ethnic group.